Subscription information is located at

 3 tsps kosher salt

-1 c minced scallions, white and green parts (can substitute sweet onions)
+1 c minced scallions, white and green parts (can substitute sweet

 1 c chopped fresh mint leaves (or basil)